Struggling to meet demand in your warehouse?

 - Determine warehouse utilization by dividing the inventory volume by the storage capacity of the warehouse.

-- Calculate the storage cube size, which is the usable square footage multiplied by the clear height, to gain insight into space utilization efficiency.
+- Calculate the storage cubic feet, which is the total warehouse square footage multiplied by the clear height, to gain insight into space utilization efficiency.

 Optimizing warehouse layout can streamline processes like picking, packing, and shipping, leading to quicker turnaround times.